-In 1919, Fletcher Moss left his house and gardens to the City of Manchester, and The Old Parsonage became the Fletcher Moss Museum and Art Gallery.
+In 1919, Fletcher Moss left his house and gardens to the City of Manchester, and the Parsonage became the Fletcher Moss Museum and Art Gallery.
 One of the original aims of the Didsbury Parsonage Trust has been to keep the concept of art exhibitions alive in

-The Old Parsonage by encouraging local artists to exhibit their work here.
+The Parsonage by encouraging local artists to exhibit their work here.

-if you are making a special trip to see a particular exhibition, we suggest you ring us on 0161 445 7661 to check the gallery is free when you visit.
+On weekdays and Saturdays the rooms are often booked for classes and events: if you are making a special trip for a particular exhibition, you can ring us on 0161 445 7661 to check if the gallery is free.

 All exhibitions are normally free to see all day on Sundays.